How to Incorporate in Arizona vs. How to Start an Arizona LLC

 - Tax structure

 Unlike a corporation, which must pay its own taxes, LLCs are known as pass-through entities, meaning their tax structure is designed to have its profits, losses, credits, and expenses pass directly through to the owners, who report them on their personal income tax returns (similar to if the owners had a partnership or sole proprietorship).
 Corporations have a default tax structure known as the C corporation, but can potentially elect an S corporation tax status if it’s more beneficial.
 This structure imposes a double-taxation, where the net income is initially taxed, and then taxed a second time as personal income after the profits and losses are distributed to the shareholders.
 At first glance, double taxation may seem like a downside, but for the right business it can provide advantages, such as reinvesting profits into the business.
+When you elect an S corporation tax status, your corporation becomes a pass-through entity, and is allowed tax advantages such as dividends not subject to self-employment tax.

 Investors and shareholders often prefer doing business with corporations.
 The structure of a corporation is reputable and familiar.
 Investors know exactly where their time and money will be going with a corporation.
 LLCs can still be divided into percentages for members, but there is more trust behind the prominence of investing in stock within a corporation.
 Consider a corporation if you are serious about attracting investors.

 A corporation is the oldest form of business entity, and one of the most prestigious.
 When your business name contains “Inc” or “Corp” at the end, it conveys a sense of prestige and notoriety.
 The LLC ending still gives an extra boost of legitimacy, an often times offer better asset protection for a business.